saiintbrisson/bty/README.md

 Instances of `UserId` may be constructed using one of the deserialization implementations, such as the `serde` one or the `sqlx` one.
-Manually instantiation, though unrecommended, can be done using the `unchecked_from_raw` associated function.
+Manually instantiation, though unrecommended, can be done using the `unchecked_from_inner` associated function.

 See [this thread][tw-ts] from Matt Pocock on Twitter for a more exemplified and